-Meditation is a simple and easy way to reduce stress and anxiety.
+Establishing a mediation practice is a simple and easy way to reduce stress and anxiety.
 It creates calm, balance, and peace while it improves mental and physical health.
-Practicing ‘working mom mediation’ every day can improve your focus, attention, and mindfulness.
+Practicing medication every day can improve your focus, attention, and mindfulness.

 We’re so busy with the schedules and our kiddos that many working moms think meditation is not something they can fit in with everything else.
 Some people also believe meditation is an odd practice overall.
 Let’s break it down from a scientific and practical perspective.